snuq/VSEQF/Readme.md

 * __Selected Beginning/End To Cursor__

-   Moves all selected sequences so their beginning/end is at the cursor.
+   Moves all selected strips so their beginning/end is at the cursor.

-* __Selected To Previous/Next Sequence__
+* __Selected To Previous/Next Strip__

-   Detects the previous or next sequence in the timeline from the active sequence, and moves the active sequence so it's beginning or end matches the other sequence's end or beginning.
+   Detects the previous or next strip in the timeline from the active strip, and moves the active strip so it's beginning or end matches the other strip's end or beginning.

 * __Jump To Closest/Previous/Next Marker__